tmpfs/trucks/packages/transform-skate/README.md

     }

     skate.vdom.element("p", () => {
-      skate.vdom.text(`Article content`);
+      skate.vdom.text("Article content");
     });
   });
 }
 ```

-Note that whitespace in the source template is normalized by default and that support for template literals needs to be enabled when compiling.
+Note that whitespace in the source template is normalized by default.

 The compiler then creates a map of component identifiers to template render functions: